‘DWTS’ Season 24 Cast: Normani Kordei Appears To Be Early Favorite

 Normani Kordei and Val Chmerkovskiy are in it to win it, but taking home the Mirrorball Trophy won’t be easy.
 Their toughest competition besides Heather Morris will likely be Olympic gymnast Simone Biles, who has been partnered with Sasha Farber.
 Val won last season of Dancing with the Stars with Biles’ “Final Five” teammate, Laurie Hernandez, so it’s obvious that DWTS fans like watching gymnasts dance.

-The other Dancing with the Stars Season 24 couples are as follows: former ice skater Nancy Kerrigan and Artem Chigvintsev; Real Housewives star Erika Jayne and Gleb Savchenko; NFL running back Rashad Jennings and Emma Slater; MLB catcher David Ross and Lindsay Arnold; bull rider Bonner Bolton and Sharna Burgess; former SNL star Chris Kattan and Witney Carson; former The A-Team actor Mr. T and Kym Johnson; The Bachelor star Nick Viall and Peta Murgatroyd; and TV personality Charo and Keo Motsepe.
+The other Dancing with the Stars Season 24 couples are as follows: former ice skater Nancy Kerrigan and Artem Chigvintsev; Real Housewives star Erika Jayne and Gleb Savchenko; NFL running back Rashad Jennings and Emma Slater; MLB catcher David Ross and Lindsay Arnold; bull rider Bonner Bolton and Sharna Burgess; former SNL star Chris Kattan and Witney Carson; former The A Team actor Mr. T and Kym Johnson; The Bachelor star Nick Viall and Peta Murgatroyd; and TV personality Charo and Keo Motsepe.

 DWTS Season 24 will premiere March 20 at 8 p.m. on ABC.